-The Post-Master's Certificate Family Nurse Practitioner (PMC-FNP) track includes 35 credit hours of courses and over 600 hours of practicum experience.
-The PMC-FNP is offered on-campus at BSU and at the Southern Maryland Higher Education Center for a hybrid curriculum.
-Students enrolled in the PMC-FNP track will not be required to take a comprehensive nursing exam if there is evidence of completion of a thesis, scholarly project, and/or comprehensive exam on the official transcript from the program in which the master's degree was earned.
-Graduates of this track are eligible to take national certification examinations for the family nurse practitioner role.
-Program completion is a based on full-time or part-time enrollment (2-2.5yrs).
+The FNP Post-Masters Certificate - Certificate of Advanced Study (PMC-CAS) option includes 35 credit hours of courses and 600 hours of practicum experience.
+The FNP PMC-CAS is offered on-campus at BSU.
+Students enrolled in the FNP PMC-CAS option will not be required to take the graduate nursing comprehensive examination (GNCE) if there is evidence of completion of a thesis, scholarly project, and/or comprehensive exam on the official transcript from the program in which the master's degree was earned.
+Graduates of this option are eligible to take national certification examinations for the family nurse practitioner role.
+Program completion is based on full-time or part-time enrollment (2-2.5yrs).